rsliter/rsliter.github.com/source/_posts/2014-04-29-volcanoes.markdown

 From the safety of an adjacent mountain we caught a few explosions before the clouds began rolling in.
 Each was marked by the realization that I had no idea whether the volcano would erupt again that evening.

-Who knows whether I'll ever see anything like that again.

 So, this past year, in review: volcanoes, Spanish.
-The rare opportunity to watch an office grow from an idea to an operation running multiple projects in parallel.
-A slew of crazy experiences that I'm still trying to make sense of but that I'll surely look back on with disbelief a year from now.
+The opportunity to watch an office grow from an idea to an operation running multiple projects in parallel.
+A slew of crazy experiences that I'm still trying to make sense of and that I'll surely look back on with disbelief a year from now.